History of Emporia

 The Lyon County History Center houses one of the state’s largest genealogy collections.
 The Howe House is listed on the National Register of Historic Places.

-This beautiful memorial next to the Cottonwood River features a World War II M-4A6 Sherman army tank, Vietnam Veteran Memorial with Huey Helicopter, USS Oliver Hazard Perry anchor and Purple… Read more
+This beautiful memorial next to the Cottonwood River is open year round and FREE to the public.
+Visitors can view a World War II M-4A6 Sherman army tank, Vietnam Veteran… Read more

 Recently designated as a Historic District, downtown Emporia is the place to go for local nightlife, cuisine, coffee, antiques and boutiques.
 With over 17 different architectural styles, including the Spanish… Read more